Developer-Autodesk/design.automation.3dsmax-postman-tutorial/README.md

 This request to the Data Management API will create a temporary download url for the input zip file we uploaded to the Object Storage Service during request 5.
 We will provide this url to the Design Automation V3 API during request 11 when we send our work item to be executed.
-The design Automation API will use this url to download our zip file before executing the command line we defined inside our activity during request 2.
+The Design Automation API will use this url to download our zip file before executing the command line we defined inside our activity during request 2.
 Once the request is done, the "signedUrl" value from the response body will be automatically saved into a variable named "zipFileSignedUrl" that will be used in sub-sequent requests.

 ![7- Get Temporary download url for the input zip](images/7_get_zip_tmp_url.png)